tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today i did some hackerrank exercises on javascript, write a lot about what i'm learning these days and improved my resume.

 **Thoughts**: I'm inspiring in one guy of twitter.
 He is really amazing, he gave my several tips to improve myself and I learn alot with him.
 I like to think him as a mentor, I'll get the maximum of knowledge of him for me.

+### Day 85 August 08, 2020

+**Today's Progress**: Today I finished my project of ecommerce, I implemented a section to see orders and sells.
+Now I'm happy with my result doing this website!
+Tomorrow I plan to start build other  project.

+**Thoughts**: I'm very better with node.js now.
+This project taught me alot about CRUD, about MVC, about best practices to DRY.